ccxt/ccxt/examples/README.md

 [Simple trading bot in JavaScript using ~40 lines of code](https://www.tuicool.com/articles/vqymAj3) – A demo of how to make a trading bot with CCXT.

+[CCXT Python: Exploring Cryptocurrency Trading on Binance, Kucoin, and Bitmex](https://awstip.com/ccxt-python-exploring-cryptocurrency-trading-on-binance-kucoin-and-bitmex-b2bae06ce79c) – An article @ Medium on programming a trading script for Binance, Kucoin, and Bitmex.

 [Using ccxt and technicalindicators to calculate MACD for BTC/USDT with Node.js](https://runkit.com/dhilipb/macd-for-btc-usdt) – A runkit sample showing how to fetch data and run statistical calculations.

 [Which Bitcoin crypto currency bot project?
 Gekko vs ccxt vs Tribeca vs Blackbird](https://www.youtube.com/watch?v=Bn2p-nkbVdE) – A video comparison of opensource cryptocurrency trading platforms.